At this point, you should:

 How this data collection for your Equipment Appraisal happens is decided by the Onsite / Virtual / Desktop choice.

-Once the data is collected the Appraiser will enter all of the data into a master form and sort according to the report needs.
+Once the data is collected, the Appraiser will enter all the data into a master form and sort according to the report needs.

 2nd: Equipment Appraisal Research